-A question often arises as to whether in a service disabled veteran owned business SDVOSB contract the federal government can restrict market research to a local geographic area.
+A question often arises as to whether in service-disabled veteran owned business SDVOSB set aside contracts the federal government can restrict market research to a local geographic area.
 These are tough issues to address in bid protest litigation.

-The first thing that potential bidders must realize as a Veteran Owned Small Business is that there is concern about the terms of the solicitation, then it should consider filing a bid protest that challenges the terms of the solicitation (pre-award protest).
+The first thing that potential bidders must realize as a Veteran Owned Small Business is that if there is concern about the terms of the solicitation, then they should consider filing a bid protest that challenges the terms of the solicitation (pre-award protest).

 Service Disabled Veteran Business SDVOSB FAR Market Research Requirements

 An SDVOSB small business filed a GAO protest challenging the VA’s decision to limit market research under the FAR and VA-associated regulations to the local area.
 The GAO applied the rule for SDVOSB small business set-asides which states that under the VA Acquisition Regulation, 48 CFR 819.7004, 819.7005, the VA was required to set aside acquisitions for service disabled veteran-owned businesses whenever it determines that there is a reasonable expectation that offers will be received from at least two SDVOSB firms and that award can be made at a fair and reasonable price.
 38 USC 8127 (d); 48 CFR 819.7005.
 See additional FAR information about total small business set aside decisions.

 Although the contracting officer has great discretion in deciding whether there is a reasonable expectation that the government will receive bids from two or more small businesses, the decision must still be reasonable.
 See the rule of two and more information on how to bid on government contracts.

 Under FAR 19.1405, when conducting market research that is limited to a local area, government contracting agencies must still consider the possibility of receiving offers from bidders outside of the geographic area (there could be a constitutional problem also).
 Many companies can still consider acquiring facilities to perform the contract.
 See information about CVE SDVOSB Protests.